TherapyNottingham/academic-kickstart/content/covid-19/index.md

   caption: ""
   image: "covid_1200.jpg"
 ---
-In response to the COVID-19 situation, the following additional practices will be in place at the Therapy Nottingham office from August 2020.
+In response to the COVID-19 situation, the following additional practices are currently in place at the Therapy Nottingham.
+For the latest [status and availability for in-person appointmnets see here]({{< relref "../#coronavirus" >}}).

 {{% alert warning %}}
 Do NOT come to Therapy Nottingham if you have any symptoms of Coronavirus (COVID-19) infection, or have been instructed to self-isolate